evennia/evennia/evennia/contrib/grid/wilderness/README.md

 # Wilderness system

-Evennia contrib - titeuf87 2017
+Contribution by titeuf87, 2017

-This contrib provides a wilderness map without actually creating a large number of rooms - as you move, your room is instead updated with different descriptions.
+This contrib provides a wilderness map without actually creating a large number of rooms - as you move, you instead end up back in the same room but its description changes.
 This means you can make huge areas with little database use as long as the rooms are relatively similar (name/desc changing).

 ## Installation